-Environmental factors, such as the following, might trigger ALS.
+Environmental factors, such as the following, have been associated with an increased risk of ALS.

 - Smoking.
-Smoking is the only likely environmental risk factor for ALS.
-The risk seems to be greatest for women, particularly after menopause.
+Evidence supports that smoking is an environmental risk factor for ALS.
+Women who smoke seem to be at even higher risk, particularly after menopause.

 - Military service.
 Studies indicate that people who have served in the military are at higher risk of ALS.
-It's unclear what about military service might trigger the development of ALS.
-It might include exposure to certain metals or chemicals, traumatic injuries, viral infections, and intense exertion.
+It's not clear what about military service might trigger ALS.
+It might include exposure to certain metals or chemicals, traumatic injuries, viral infections, or intense exertion.

 As the disease progresses, ALS causes complications, such as:

-Some people with advanced ALS choose to have a tracheostomy — a surgically created hole at the front of the neck leading to the windpipe (trachea) — for full-time use of a respirator that inflates and deflates their lungs.
+Some people with advanced ALS choose to have a tracheostomy.
+This is a surgically created hole at the front of the neck leading to the windpipe.
+A ventilator may work better on a tracheostomy than on a mask.

-People with ALS can develop malnutrition and dehydration from damage to the muscles that control swallowing.
+People with ALS can develop weakness of the muscles involved with swallowing.
+This can lead to malnutrition and dehydration.
 They are also at higher risk of getting food, liquids or saliva into the lungs, which can cause pneumonia.
 A feeding tube can reduce these risks and ensure proper hydration and nutrition.

-Some people with ALS have problems with memory and decision-making, and some are eventually diagnosed with a form of dementia called frontotemporal dementia.
+Some people with ALS have problems with language and decision-making.
+Some are eventually diagnosed with a form of dementia called frontotemporal dementia.